Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Experiments

-\textbf{Baselines for min-max mPDP.} We consider representative two deep learning-based baseline algorithms: AM \cite{kool2018attention} and heterogeneous AM (denoted as HAM) \cite{li2021heterogeneous}.
-We retrain AM, and HAM using min-max objective; see \cref{append:exp-setting} for detailed implementation.
-We also marked $\dagger$ by giving more trials for inference solutions such as sampling width \cite{kool2018attention} and augmentation width \cite{kwon2020pomo}; see \cref{append:exp-setting} for detailed setting.
-We also include a classical heuristic method of OR-Tools \cite{ortools}, while LKH3 \cite{lkh2017} cannot handle min-max mPDP to the best of our knowledge.
+We consider representative two deep learning-based baseline algorithms: AM \citep{kool2018attention} and heterogeneous AM \citep{li2021heterogeneous}, denoted as HAM.
+We retrain AM, and HAM using min-max objective; the details are provided in Appendix B. We also marked $\dagger$ by giving more trials for inference solutions such as sampling width \cite{kool2018attention} and augmentation width \cite{kwon2020pomo}; see Appendix B for the details.
+We also include a heuristic method, OR-Tools \cite{ortools}, while LKH3 \cite{lkh2017} cannot handle min-max mPDP to the best of our knowledge.
 We exclude the multi-agent PDP (MAPDP) model \cite{zong2022mapdp} due to the inaccessible source code.

 The results presented in \cref{tab:mpdp} demonstrate that our methods (i.e., ET and ET$^\dagger$) outperform all other baselines, aligning with the findings from the mTSP experiments.
 Compared to OR-Tools, ET$^\dagger$ exhibits a remarkable speed improvement of $600/0.55 \approx 1901 \times$, while reducing the objective cost by approximately $(18.76-4.68)/18.76 \approx 75\%$ at $N=200, M=10$.
-Moreover, \cref{fig:tradeoff_mpdp} provides a visual representation of the outcomes, illustrating that despite granting the AM and HAM models more time to explore better solutions through sampling, \ourmethod{} consistently presents the Pareto frontier compared to other baselines.
+Moreover, as shown in \Cref{fig:tradeoff_mpdp}, our method consistently presents the Pareto frontier compared to other baselines.

 Importantly, in certain instances, both AM and HAM produce identical cost values as the number of agents $M$ increases.
 For instance, when $N=500$, AM and HAM yield the same scores for $M=30, 40, 50$.
 These methods were primarily designed to address min-sum problems (with HAM especially focusing on min-sum mPDP), exhibiting a limited emphasis on leveraging the concept of \textit{equity} among agents.
 These findings serve as compelling evidence supporting the success of our design choice centered around equity considerations.